Stavros Niarchos Foundation Cultural Center

 In a quiet peaceful corner of the park there are six chess tables and two oversized chess floors, where the older generations of locals love to assemble and play.
 The chess pieces can be rented free of charge from the visitors center for those interested.
 Also there are chess classes running for beginners.

 3. Enjoy a Picnic on the SNFCC Park Central field on a sunny day

-Gather your family or friends, pop up at a local market, buy some fruits, cheese and wine and head to the Stavros Niarchos Park to have the perfect picnic.
-In the Park’s center there is a large field built for the purpose of hosting summer concerts, sports practising and picnics.
-The surroundings of the park gives you a feeling that you are out in the wild in a forest somewhere in Greece, minus the wildlife!
+Gather your family or friends, pop up at a local market, buy some fruits, cheese, and wine, and head to Stavros Niarchos Park to have the perfect picnic.
+In the Park’s center, there is a large field built for the purpose of hosting summer concerts, sports practicing, and picnics.
+The surroundings of the park give you a feeling that you are out in the wild in a forest somewhere in Greece, minus the wildlife!

 4. Discover Greek Nature

-The floral scent that reigns the park smells’ are a combination of the 50 different lavender varieties planted in the park, among thyme, oregano and rosemary.
+The floral scent that reigns the park smells’ is a combination of the 50 different lavender varieties planted in the park, including thyme, oregano, and rosemary.

 5. Take a SNFCC tour

 Tours of the center including that of the National Library, the Opera and the Park take place every day.
 The tours take 30 minutes or 60 minutes depending on the tour chosen and are free of charge with an online-registration.
 The tour guides will walk you through the center and embellish you with important facts and details about the cultural center.
 The tour is conducted in English every Thursday.

 DUE TO COVID-19 SAFETY MEASURES THE TOURS NOW ARE ONLY OPERATED IN THE PARK.